Where Chou

 Where Chou (周蕙; born 26 March 1977) is a Taiwanese singer, songwriter and actress.
 Chou released her debut album Where Chou Collection in 1999, which sold more than a million copies in Asia.
 Along with Stefanie Sun, Elva Hsiao and Jolin Tsai, Chou was regarded as one of the Four Upcoming Divas of Mandopop music in the late 1990s and early 2000s.
-She has released 7 studio albums to date.